-Inclusive Communities is a human relations organization confronting prejudice, bigotry and discrimination through educational programs that raise awareness, foster leadership and encourage advocacy for a just and inclusive society.
-Inclusive Communities envisions a society that is strengthened by diversity, inclusion, respect and justice for all people.
-For more information please visit our website: www.inclusive-communities.org
+Inclusive Communities is a human relations organization confronting prejudice, bigotry and discrimination through educational programs that raise awareness, foster leadership and encourage advocacy for a just, respectful and inclusive society.
+Inclusive Communities has been working with schools, businesses and throughout our community for 80 years to help achieve this goal.
+Please visit our website: www.inclusive-communities.org

 Two of our most recognized programs are IncluCity and Omaha Table Talk.
 Our mission-driven programs enhance and develop skills in: intergroup understanding, critical thinking, teamwork, conflict resolution, cultural respect and community-building.